 As this is a fast, easy hike I think it’s a long way to drive to Calgary, if this is all you plan to do.
 I’d suggest adding on the easy snowshoe tour on the Hogarth Lakes Loop, or checking out more of the easy snowshoe trails in Peter Lougheed like Rawson Lake, the 4.5 km Penstock Snowshoe Trail, the 7.0 km return Lower Lake Trail from the Canyon Day Use Area.

 Getting to the Black Prince Cirque trailhead

-Before you start the climb up Highwood Pass, turn right onto Kananaskis Lakes Trail, then right again 2.2 kilometres later onto the dusty, dirt Smith Dorrien Trail.
-Stay on it for 8.2 kilometres to reach the Mount Black Prince Cirque Day Use Area on your left.
+Before you start up towards Highwood Pass on Highway 40, turn right onto Kananaskis Lakes Trail, then right again 2.2 km later onto the dusty, dirt Smith Dorrien Trail.
+Stay on it for 8.2 km to reach the Mount Black Prince Cirque Day Use Area on your left.
+It is well-signed.